• ECTS

 Description

-This 42-hour course gives the basic elements of continuum mechanics: we study the motions, deformations and stress fields within media that we consider from a macroscopic point of view, as opposed to a corpuscular description.
-More precisely, we analyze these physical phenomena by describing them from a mathematical point of view.
+This 42-hour course provides the basics of continuum mechanics: we study movements, deformations, and stress fields within media that are considered from a macroscopic point of view, as opposed to a corpuscular description.
+More specifically, we analyze these physical phenomena by describing them from a mathematical point of view.

 Read more